echzeroth-arch/lancytt-nanofab/content/en/services/_index.md

 title: "Services"
 ---

-## General approach
+## Available services

-**LANCYTT Advanced NanoFab** provides specialized services in **electron microscopy**, **nanofabrication**, and **lithography**, primarily oriented toward **academic projects**, **advanced training**, and **technology-oriented collaborations**.
+**LANCYTT Advanced NanoFab** provides specialized services in **electron microscopy**, **materials analysis**, and **nanofabrication**, primarily oriented toward **academic research**, **advanced training**, and **scientific–technological collaborations**.

-Services are offered under a **technical guidance model**, emphasizing problem definition, experimental feasibility, and operational safety.
+As part of the **National Laboratories Network**, selected services may be offered under institutional cost-recovery schemes, in accordance with applicable regulations.

 ---

-## Electron microscopy
+## Scanning electron microscopy (SEM / FESEM)

-### SEM / ESEM

-Characterization services for morphological and structural analysis of materials and devices.
+Service for morphological and structural surface characterization at micro- and nanoscale.

-**Typical scope**
+**General capabilities:**
-- Surface and topographical inspection
+- Surface morphology imaging
+- High-vacuum operation
-- Process or treatment comparison
+- Compatibility with conductive or properly prepared samples
-- Defect and failure identification
-- Micro- and nano-structure documentation

-**Service modes**
-- Single-session observation
-- Comparative studies
-- Support for thesis or publication results

-> Basic technical guidance for image interpretation is included.
+- Typical accelerating voltages between **1 and 30 kV**
+- Resolution down to the **nanometer scale**, depending on configuration

+This service is suitable for studies of materials, devices, coatings, nanostructures, and heterogeneous systems.

 ---

-## Nanofabrication and lithography

-### Electron-beam lithography
-Support for pattern definition and process testing.

-**Possible services**
-- Design (layout) review
-- Basic parameter definition
-- Execution of critical process steps (project-dependent)
+## Energy-dispersive X-ray spectroscopy (EDX)

+Elemental compositional analysis integrated with electron microscopy.

+**General capabilities:**
+- Qualitative and semi-quantitative elemental identification
+- Point analysis or region-based analysis
+- Direct integration with SEM/FESEM imaging
+- Requires samples compatible with vacuum conditions

+EDX analysis complements morphological studies with localized chemical information.

 ---

-### Nanoimprint lithography
-Services focused on pattern replication and prototyping.

-**Possible services**
-- Replication tests
+## Electron-beam lithography (EBL)

+**Nanofabrication** service for the definition of micro- and nanoscale patterns.

+**General capabilities:**
+- Direct-write electron-beam patterning
+- Use of electron-sensitive resists (e.g., PMMA)
+- Definition of micro- and nanoscale structures
+- Applications in research prototypes, devices, and proof-of-concept studies

+Electron-beam lithography is offered with an **academic and experimental focus**, and is not intended for industrial-scale production.

+---

+## Thickness measurement

+Thickness measurement service for planar samples.

+**General capabilities:**
+- Measurements in the millimeter range
-- Mold evaluation
+- Micrometer-level precision
-- Basic parameter tuning
+- Instrumentation with certified calibration

+Suitable for coatings, thin films, and structured materials.

 ---